-Dr Ben Choey, Specialist in Obstetrics and Gynaecology at SBCC Women’s Clinic (Clementi) tells us the pains and symptoms not to ignore.
+Dr Ben Choey tells us the pains and symptoms not to ignore.

-1. Upper abdominal pain may be caused by liver inflammation secondary to pre-eclampsia, a serious condition which occurs during pregnancy manifesting as elevated blood pressure, protein in the urine and upper abdominal pain.
+1. Upper abdominal pain may be caused by liver inflammation secondary to pre-eclampsia, a serious condition that occurs during pregnancy manifesting as elevated blood pressure, protein in the urine and upper abdominal pain.

 2. Lower abdominal pain is most frequently caused by ligamentous strain.
 Pain arising from ligamentous pull typically improves whilst lying flat and gets worse whilst walking.